MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-2016-1801.md

 6. In **Uplink** add an uplink port profile, or [create a new one](../vmm/network-port-profile.md).
 When you add an uplink port profile, it is placed in a list of profiles that are available through that logical switch.
 However, when you apply the logical switch to a network adapter in a host, the uplink port profile is applied to that network adapter only if you select it from the list of available profiles.
 7. In **Summary** review the settings and click **Finish**.
 Verify the switch appears in **Logical Switches**.

-## Convert virtual switch to logical swi../vmm/
+## Convert virtual switch to logical switch

 If a host in the VMM fabric has a standard virtual switch, you can convert it to use as a logical switch.